This page describes common use cases for Renovate.

 package.jsonto change the dependency's version from

-- The package manager/file format is not yet supported, or
+- The package manager/file format is not supported, or

-- The file format is not a standard or is completely proprietary
+- The file format is not a standard or is proprietary

 - Which file pattern(s) to match

-- How to identify the dependency name and version from within the file
+- How to find the dependency name and version from within the file

 - Which datasource (e.g. Docker registry, npm registry, etc) to use to look up new versions